matijakolaric-com/django-music-publisher/docs/publishing.rst

 Introduction for Developers and Sysadmins
 #########################################

 This is a very brief introduction to for software developers and system administrators, as music rights are quite complex and often counter-intuitive.
-It is using a techie language, publishers beware.
+It starts from the basics, but it is using a techie language, publishers beware.

 Music Publishing
 ****************